 Cruise Lines With New England Itineraries

-Several major cruise lines offer New England and Canada sailing itineraries to coincide with fall foliage peak times.
-All of the cruise lines have similar itineraries with differing duration from six to 14 days in length.
-These cruises hug the Atlantic coastline: Some visit the Maritime provinces of New Brunswick, Prince Edward Island, and Nova Scotia, and other cruises travel to or from Quebec ports via the St. Lawrence River.
+Several major cruise lines offer New England and Canada sailing itineraries that coincide with peak fall foliage times.
+The routes are typically similar, but durations vary between six and 14 days.
+These cruises hug the Atlantic coastline: Some visit the Maritime provinces of New Brunswick, Prince Edward Island, and Nova Scotia, while others travel to or from Quebec ports via the St. Lawrence River.

-- Princess Cruises: Fabulous fall foliage sights from New England to Canada will be yours from the deck of your Princess ship when you choose a five- to 24-day cruise to ports like Quebec City, Halifax, Bar Harbor, and Newport.
+- Princess Cruises: Fabulous fall foliage sights are provided on the deck of your Princess ship when you choose a five- to 24-day cruise to ports like Quebec City, Halifax, Bar Harbor, and Newport.

 - Royal Caribbean: Royal Caribbean offers a vast variety of Canada and New England cruise itineraries, sailing from New Jersey, Montreal, or Quebec City.
 Ports of call include Bar Harbor, Portland, New Brunswick, Halifax, and Prince Edward Island.